jsjoeio/100-days-twilio-twitter/logs.md

 ### Day 27: 7/17/2018
 Another day working in @figmadesign - I made a sweet prototype (gif in thread).
 Building wireframes and UI is getting me excited! 🕺

+### Day 28: 8/1/2018
+Had a long break from coding due to vacation but I'm back 🙌🏼Researched building a Chrome Extension with React today.
+Stoked that it's possible! 😄 Planning to start soon.

+### Day 29: 8/2/2018
+🤓 Spent time learning about using subdomains with @netlify ✍️ Created basic wireframes for meditation ebook landing page using @figmadesign \n😄 Feeling good about making some progress!

-Also completed all React/Redux challenges on @freecodecamo and submitted 2nd PR to @gatsbyjs 😋
+Also completed all React/Redux challenges on @freecodecamp and submitted 2nd PR to @gatsbyjs 😋

+### Day 30: 8/3/2018
+Tonight I spent the evening working on the design for my chrome extension using @figmadesign (screenshot in thread)🙌🏼 Also got onboarded to help with @freecodecamp guides repo 😄

 ### Day 31: 8/5/2018
 😮 Moment of truth.
 I had to update git credentials in my twilio-twitter app so hoping this fix worked!